MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ItemProperty.md

 ### Example 4: Get the value name and data of a registry entry in a registry subkey

-This command gets the value name and data of the "ProgramFilesDir" registry entry in the "CurrentVersion" registry subkey.
+This command gets the value name and data of the `ProgramFilesDir` registry entry in the `CurrentVersion` registry subkey.
 The command uses the **Path** parameter to specify the subkey and the Name parameter to specify the value name of the entry.

 The command uses a back tick or grave accent (\`), the PowerShell continuation character, to continue the command on the second line.

 ```powershell
 Get-ItemProperty -Path HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion -Name "ProgramFilesDir"